Vodafone broadband routers

 - Four gigabit ethernet ports – Four gigabit ethernet ports for fast, wired network connections to your computers

-- Seven antennae with beamforming – The seven antennae in the Vodafone WiFi Hub help ensure good WiFi reception around your home.
+- Seven antennae with beamforming – The seven antennae in the Vodafone Intelligent WiFi Hub help ensure good wifi reception around your home.
 In addition you can set specific devices up to receive beamforming.
 This is where the router targets your specified device with a stronger signal, beamed directly at the device in question

 If there are any unfamiliar terms you'd like a more in-depth explanation of, check out our jargon-busting guide.